mt-group-1/project-prep-works/team_agreement.md

 When you start working on a new feature, create a new `Feature` branch from `Develop`.
 Create as many feature branches in parallel as you want and need.
 When the work is done and the feature is tested, merge the code back to `Develop`.

 Will you be using a PR review workflow?
 If so, consider:
 - How many people must review a PR?

-Two
+Two of our team members
 - Who merges PRs?

-Team leader
+Odeh Abuzaid
+Majed Al-Swaeer
 - How often will you merge?

-After each function works
+After each feature tests is implemented and passed we will do our merge part
-- How will you communicate that it’s time to merge? by the end of the day
+- How will you communicate that it’s time to merge?

+after the daily tasks are completed we will do the merge